trisha-agni/makemore/README.txt

     - Broadcasting: stretching the smaller tensor's shape to match the larger tensor's shape

 Math:
-- Probability distribution
+- Probability distribution: gives the probabilities of all possible outcomes
-- Maximum likelihood estimation
 - Likelihood: product of all individual parameter probabilities
+  - Log likelihood is often easier to work with

 AI:
 - Special start and end characters (add more later)